CS-433/ml-project-1-hahaha/README.md

 ### **In this repository we submit:**
-**Document_code_for_pdf.ipynb**
+**code_report.ipynb:**

 where all of the codes for the report's results and figures are presented.
 The flow is the same as the paper report.

+⚠️ If you want to implement this notebook , don't forget to change the **loading data path**!

 **implementations.py:**

 where we have the basic functions as well as other functions necessary for the project

 **helpers and proj1 helpers:**

 which contain auxiliar functions used in the project

 **run.py:**

 File to run for the test (prediction)

 **Report:**

-**code_report.ipynb:**
-	Contains all the code including: data analysis and preprocessing/cleaning, comparison between six basic machine learning algorithms, cross validation, the training with the chosen method (ridge regression)

-⚠️ If you want to implement this notebook , don't forget to change the **loading data path**!

 ### **How to run the test:**